Aaronnnpf/big-brummie-quiz/README.md

 7. [Optimizilla](https://imagecompressor.com/)
 * This was used to compress my pictures to allow for better UX.
 8. [Squoosh](https://squoosh.app/)
-* This was used to adjust the pixel size of mny image to allows for better loading and UX.
+* This was used to adjust the pixel size of my image to allow for better loading and UX.

 ## Testing
 * Extensive manual testing was done throughout the project